tommyettinger/xcross/README.md

 To install :

-- install haXe + Neko from http://haxe.org (needs to be 1.0)
+- install haXe + Neko from http://haxe.org (~~needs to be 1.0~~ never mind, master seems to be ported to haXe 3.0)
-- run "haxelib install xcross"
+- run "haxelib install xcross" (may require 1.0 if you aren't building from source... like a pro)

 To run :